 Twitter, especially, offers an attractive alternative to formal participation in several ways, not least of which is its ease of usage and ability to reach many people instantly.
-Twitter also supports multiple opportunities for a digitally savvy youth keen on participating on their own terms, including creating, tagging and sharing content, as well as reading, watching and following hashtags.6 Through Twitter, youth have an opportunity to participate in political discussions online, which they might otherwise not have chosen to engage with offline.
-Bosch7 refers to this engagement as a "new biography of citizenship characterized by more individualized forms of sub activism" wherein young people act not towards the state but towards specific issues or causes that might be seen to be more personal but no less political.8 concerns about xenophobia.
-Youth responses affirmed that "all these approaches were more appealing, meaningful and accessible than political party membership and voting."9 In Nigeria too, where many young people are active users of social media, hashtag campaigns and online engagement, social media is considered to be particularly powerful because it allows individual users to broadcast their personal experiences and link them with a wider effort and broader community, as was the case in 2017 when the Youth Initiative for Advocacy, Growth, and Advancement launched the #BounceCorruption initiative.10
+Twitter also supports multiple opportunities for a digitally savvy youth keen on participating on their own terms, including creating, tagging and sharing content, as well as reading, watching and following hashtags.
+Through Twitter, youth have an opportunity to participate in political discussions online, which they might otherwise not have chosen to engage with offline.
+Bosch refers to this engagement as a "new biography of citizenship characterized by more individualized forms of sub activism" wherein young people act not towards the state but towards specific issues or causes that might be seen to be more personal but no less political.

+Research conducted by the Centre for Social Development in Africa in 2017, confirms that South African youth use social media widely both to voice protest as well as to share issue-based views.
+These range from issues concerns about xenophobia.
+Youth responses affirmed that "all these approaches were more appealing, meaningful and accessible than political party membership and voting."
+In Nigeria too, where many young people are active users of social media, hashtag campaigns and online engagement, social media is considered to be particularly powerful because it allows individual users to broadcast their personal experiences and link them with a wider effort and broader community, as was the case in 2017 when the Youth Initiative for Advocacy, Growth, and Advancement launched the #BounceCorruption initiative.